richardbvu/optometry/README.md

 # About the project

 A modern and responsive website for an optometrist's office, developed using TypeScript, Tailwind CSS, and React.
-The site is designed to provide a seamless user experience while showcasing the optometrist's services, expertise, contact information and appointment booking.
+Developed to provide a seamless user experience while showcasing the optometrist's services, expertise, contact information and appointment booking.

 Live Demo : [Live Demo](https://richard-optometry.vercel.app/)